I'm tired of Bank of America getting to profit off of Americans' hardships and am more than happy to help people stick it back to them.

+Corporate executives are writing themselves end-of-year bonuses that 99% of Americans will never earn in their lifetime.
 Americans are tired of billion-dollar corporations and the wealthiest 1% of Americans paying less of a percentage in taxes than a family of four trying to survive on $50,000 a year.

 While corporations are earning record profits quarter after quarter since the stock market crash, these same corporations continue to lay off workers, cut hours, cut benefits, and decrease wages, all the while accepting subsidies from the very workers that they have laid off.

 If you don’t believe that the rich are getting richer and the poor are getting poorer, would it change your mind if you knew that Bank of America makes $408,000 whenever unemployed California residents swipe their debit cards?
 What if I told you that BofA makes a boat-load more from California residents who are sick or who have sick family members?

 If that upsets you, I suggest you continue reading to find out exactly how this corporate bank is profiting from millions of Americans and what you can do to stick it back to them.